 Reverse-Engineer Competitors’ Content

 One effective approach is reverse-engineering your competitors’ content.
-Use the Skyscraper technique 2.0—identify content in your niche that is already performing well, then create a version that is significantly better, more in-depth, or updated.
+Use the Skyscraper technique 2.0 and identify content in your niche that is already performing well, then create a version that is significantly better, more in-depth, or updated.

 Add insights, fresh perspectives, and unique data that competitors haven’t covered to set yourself apart.
 By creating the best resource available, you’re positioning your content as the go-to reference, which naturally attracts more links.